 \section{Dynamics of Coherent Information}

 We can utilize the NN decoder to study the critical properties of the phase transition.
-For a fixed $p$, let $S_Q(t)$ denote the average entropy of the reference qubit after time $t$, i.e., the coherent quantum information of the system with 1 encoded qubit.
+For a fixed circuit configuration $c$ with a given $p$, let $\rho_c$ and $s_c(t) = -\mathrm{tr}(\rho_c \log_2 \rho_c)$ denote its density matrix and von Neumann entropy of the reference qubit after time $t$, respectively.
+Based on this definition, we let $S_Q(t)=-\sum_{c=1}^{N_c} \frac{1}{N_c}{\mathrm{tr}(\rho_c \log_2 \rho_c)}$ denote the average entropy of the reference qubit after time $t$, i.e., the coherent quantum information of the system with 1 encoded qubit.
 We may assume on general grounds that $S_Q(t)$ follows an early time exponential decay $e^{-\lambda t}$ with $\lambda$ following the scaling form

-where $z$ and $\nu$ are the dynamical and correlation length critical exponents respectively \cite{noel2021observation}.
-On the other hand, since $S_Q(t)$ and the ratio of purified circuits $R_{p}(t)$ are related by $S_{Q}=1-R_{p}$, we can estimate $S_Q(t)$ by the ratio of learnable circuits of depth $t$ in the postselection free scheme described above, which we denote it by $\tilde{S}_{Q}$.